regisftm/owasp-toronto/demo/05-security-policy.md

 end
 ```

-Install the application by returning to the `owasp-toronto` directory and applying the following commnad:
+Install the application by returning to the `owasp-toronto` directory and applying the following command:

 ```bash
 kubectl apply -f vote-app
 ```

 The services `vote` and `result` will expose the application to the internet.
 To access them, use the public IP address of the control-plane instance.
-The application will be exposed on the following ports: `30080` for `vote` service and `30081` for the `result` service.
+The application will be exposed on the ports: `30080` for `vote` service and `30081` for the `result` service.
 Use HTTP protocol, as the applications are not secure.

-vote microservice
+`vote microservice`
 ```html
 http://<contro_plane_public_ip>:30080
 ```

-result microservice
+`result microservice`
 ```html
 http://<contro_plane_public_ip>:30081
 ```